VincyZed/SideQick/README.md

 ```

 # Next on the To Do List:
-- Full compatibility with macOS and Linux
-- Provide a binary for macOS and Linux
+- Full compatibility with and binary generation for macOS
 - More documentation about building on different platforms
 - Seamless patch management: Implementation of easy program/bank request, loading and saving (.syx)